strategicdata/pmhc-mds-spec/doc/validation-rules.rst

   8. The :ref:`dfn-episode_end_date`

      * must not be before 1 January 2016
-     * and must not be before organisation start date
+     * and must not be before `Provider Organisation - Start Date <https://docs.pmhc-mds.com/projects/data-specification/en/v2/data-model-and-specifications.html#provider-organisation-start-date>`__
-     * and must not be after organisation end date
+     * and must not be after `Provider Organisation - End Date <https://docs.pmhc-mds.com/projects/data-specification/en/v2/data-model-and-specifications.html#provider-organisation-end-date>`__
      * and must not be in the future

   9. The :ref:`dfn-referral_date`

      * must not be before 1 January 2014
-     * and must not be before organisation start date
+     * and must not be before `Provider Organisation - Start Date <https://docs.pmhc-mds.com/projects/data-specification/en/v2/data-model-and-specifications.html#provider-organisation-start-date>`__
-     * and must not be after organisation end date
+     * and must not be after `Provider Organisation - End Date <https://docs.pmhc-mds.com/projects/data-specification/en/v2/data-model-and-specifications.html#provider-organisation-end-date>`__
      * and must not be in the future